RamSailopal/YottaDBvsRocksDB/README.md

 https://github.com/facebook/rocksdb/blob/main/INSTALL.md

 Also note that the tests are not "perfect".
 Performance will not solely be down to the underlying database technologies.
 A proportion of the execution time will be taken by code execution and this will be dependant on the quality of the YottaDB and RocksDB libraries.
-Aditional cpnsideration needs to be made for the fact that the YottaDB tests were written in C and the RockDB tests written in C++
+Additional consideration needs to be made for the fact that the YottaDB tests were written in C and the RockDB tests written in C++

 # Gitpod